SynthDAO/snx-limit-orders/specs/Contracts.md

 function newOrder(bytes32 sourceCurrencyKey, uint sourceAmount, bytes32 destinationCurrencyKey, uint minDestinationAmount, uint executionFee) payable public returns (uint orderID);
 ```

-This function allows a `msg.sender` who has already given the `Proxy` contract an allowance of `sourceCurrencyKey` to submit a new limit order.

-1. Transfers `sourceAmount` of the `sourceCurrencyKey` Synth from the `msg.sender` to this contract via `transferFrom`.
+Although this is never explicitly checked by the contract, the user is expected to approve the `Proxy` address to exchange on their behalf before their first interaction with `newOrder` via `DelegateApprovals.approveExchangeOnBehalf()`.
+Otherwise, their order will never be executed by a node.

-2. Adds a new limit order using to the `orders` mapping where the key is `latestID + 1`.
-The order's `executed` property is set to `false`.
+1. Adds a new limit order using to the `orders` mapping where the key is `latestID + 1`.
-3. Increments the global `latestID` variable.
+2. Increments the global `latestID` variable.
-4. Requires a deposited `msg.value` to be more than the `executionFee` in order to refund node operators for their exact gas wei cost in addition to the `executionFee` amount.
+3. Requires a deposited `msg.value` to be more than the `executionFee` in order to refund node operators for their exact gas wei cost in addition to the `executionFee` amount.
 The remainder will be transferred back to the user at the end of the trade.
-5. Emits an `Order` event for node operators including order data and `orderID`.
+4. Emits an `Order` event for node operators including order data and `orderID`.
-6. Returns the `orderID`.
+5. Returns the `orderID`.

 #### cancelOrder